 Methamphetamine Treatment Program

-The Glory House now offers a sixteen-week intensive outpatient Methamphetamine treatment program using the Matrix Model, which is cognitive/behavioral in nature.
+Glory House offers a sixteen-week intensive outpatient Methamphetamine treatment program using the Matrix Model, which is cognitive/behavioral in nature.
 It includes family participation and a twelve to eighteen month aftercare program.
-For information on this program please contact Kelly Cleveringa at 605-988-9110
+For information on this program please contact Andrea Fromelt at 988-9110.

 Intensive Methamphetamine Treatment (IMT) Program